tjenni/lua-physical/README.md

 2.8 * _m^2
 ```

 In the above example, two length a and b are defined and then multiplied.
 The result is an area.
 The unit of this area is `_m*_m` and has to be explicitly converted to `_m^2` be the `:to()` command.
-The nexst example is slightly more complicated.
+The next example is slightly more complicated.

 ```
 > require("physical")